nfredmond/DOT-Dashboard/docs/PROJECT_INTEGRATION_SUMMARY.md

 ### 2. Map Integration

-- Leaflet for interactive maps
+- Mapbox GL JS for interactive maps
 - Custom controls for project interaction
 - GeoJSON for standardized spatial data
 - Clustering for performance with many projects